nautobot/nautobot/nautobot/docs/development/jobs/migration/from-v1.md

 The `read_only` Job field no longer forces an automatic database rollback at the end of the Job; it is informational only in v2.0.

-### Job Registration

-All Jobs must be registered in the Celery task registry to be available in Nautobot.
-This must be accomplished by calling `nautobot.core.celery.register_jobs(*job_classes)` at the top level of a Job module so that it is registered when the module is imported.
-The `register_jobs` method accepts one or more job classes as arguments.

-!!! example
-    ```py
-    from nautobot.core.celery import register_jobs
-    from nautobot.extras.jobs import Job

-    class MyJob(Job):
-        def run(self):
-            pass

-    register_jobs(MyJob)
-    ```

 ### Job Logging

 All of the custom `log` methods have been removed from the Job class.
 Instead, use either the Python logger from `nautobot.extras.jobs.get_task_logger` or use `self.logger` in the Job class.